LibreHealthIO/lh-ehr-laravel/README.md

 ```bash
 php artisan migrate --seed
 ```

+If an error of permission denied occurs in MySQL, try creating a non-root user with a password and update the .env file as required.
+Also make sure that the database name provided in the .env file, actually exists in the MySQL databases.
+You can find detailed solution [here](https://stackoverflow.com/questions/46680785/laravel-artisan-access-denied-for-rootlocalhost-on-console-only/47116614#47116614)

 Or if for any reason, you wish to reset the database later, you can run
 ```bash